bamboo forest

 “This is where unsui cook,” Oshosama said.

-Oshosama cooks the gentlest and most nourishing vegetable soup; sweeps fallen leaves swiftly and tirelessly; and picks the serenest flower in the garden to throw in a vase.
+Oshosama cooks the gentlest and most nourishing vegetable soup; sweeps fallen leaves swiftly and tirelessly; and picks the serene flower in the garden to throw in a vase.
 This act of “holding” a space, encompassing every aspect of life, is the crucial part of training, as I came to comprehend it.

 A quote from D.T.
 Suzuki seems to fit perfectly here.